SEO

 Technical Foundation

 Check your indexing.
 Search site:yourdomain.com in Google.
-Every important page should appear.
-If pages are missing, you have crawling or indexing issues.
+Every important page shows up?
+If not, Google can’t find or index your content.

 On-Page Essentials

 Internal linking.
-Are your important pages linked from multiple other pages on your site?
-Or are some pages orphaned?
+Are your best pages linked from multiple other pages?
+Or are some pages buried with zero incoming links?

 Local SEO Foundations

 Local citations.
-Listed in Yelp, Bing Places, relevant industry directories?
+Are you listed on Yelp, Bing Places, and Houston industry directories?

 Level 2 Diagnosis: Content and Authority Problems